thavlik/vpn-operator/operator/README.md

 # vpn-operator binary
-The goal is this readme is to document various aspects of the operator.
+The goal is this readme is to document various aspects of the operator binary itself.

 ## Building
 ### Docker